factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

 ## Constructing

 Since we decided to use a managed projection, we extended the `AbstractRedisManagedProjection` class.
-To configure the connection to Redis via redisson, we injected RedissonClient in the constructor, calling the parent constructor.
+To configure the connection to Redis via Redisson, we injected `RedissonClient` in the constructor, calling the parent constructor.

 ```java
 @ProjectionMetaData(serial = 1)